 Is the Yorkshire Terrier (Yorkie) allowed as a pet in a Singapore HDB flat?

 Yorkshire, England, 1800s.
-The Yorkie was developed to catch the terrible rats and mice that infested clothing mills and mine shafts.
+The Yorkie was developed to hunt the rodents that infested mine shafts and clothing mills.
 These hunting dogs could also infiltrate into badger and fox burrows.
 The Yorkshire Terrier's origins are not entirely traced.
-It is thought that Scotsmen whom worked in the woollen mills of Yorkshire brought with them various types of terrier, including the Skye Terrier, Dandie Dinmont, Manchester Terrier, Maltese and the now-extinct Clydesdale (Paisley Terrier), and crossed them with the local dogs, such as the longhaired Leeds Terrier.
+It is thought that Scotsmen whom worked in the Yorkshire woollen mills brought with them different types of terrier (Manchester Terrier, Maltese, Skye Terrier, Dandie Dinmont, and the now-extinct Paisley Terrier), and crossed them with Yorkshire's local dogs, such as the longhaired Leeds Terrier.
 Earlier Yorkies were much bigger, but selectively breeding of the smallest individuals through the years resulted in the miniaturised version we see today.